tskit-dev/tskit/docs/development.md

 ```bash
 $ uv run pytest tests/test_tables.py::TestNodeTable::test_copy
 ```

+In general, you can copy-paste the string describing a failed test from the output of pytest to re-run just that test (including specific parametrized arguments present as `[args]`).

 You can also run tests with a keyword expression search.
 For example this will run all tests that have `TestNodeTable` but not `copy` in their name: